 If you want your application to display a rich user interface with many features, choosing a Single Page Application style of development is the best approach.
-When Angular was introduced in the initial days, soon it became the most preferred frameworks for building Single Page Applications and this trend continues till date.
+When Angular was introduced in the initial days, soon it became the most preferred framework for building Single Page Applications and this trend continues to date.

-SPAs can support rich client-side functionality that doesn't demand reloading the page as users take actions or navigate between pages of the app.
+SPAs can support rich client-side functionality that doesn't demand to reload the page as users take actions or navigate between pages of the app.
 It can load more quickly, fetching data in the background, and individual user actions are more responsive since full page reloads are rare.